AgustinVM88/holbertonschool-low_level_programming/hello_world/README.md

 0-preprocessor: runs a C file through the preprocessor and save the result into another file
 1-compiler: compiles a C file in the variable
 2-assembler: generates the assembly code of C code and save it in an output file.
+3-name: compiles a C file and creates an executeble named 'cisfun'.